- What are the different types of breast biopsy procedures and what do they involve?

 - Nonsurgical biopsies are not always as reliable as surgical biopsies in producing a conclusive diagnosis.

 - The breast biopsy may be accompanied by imaging (such as X-rays, MRI, or ultrasound) guidance.

 What is a breast biopsy?

-A breast biopsy is a procedure in which part or all of a suspicious area in the breast is removed and examined, usually for the presence of cancer.
+A breast biopsy is a procedure in which part or all of a suspicious area in the breast is removed and examined, usually for the presence of breast cancer.
 The growth sample is suctioned out through a needle or cut out using a surgical procedure.
 A pathologist then examines and evaluates it under a microscope to identify noncancerous (benign) or cancerous (malignant) tissue.

 Words used to refer to the abnormal area or growth before and after diagnosis may include lump, mass, lesion, calcification, and tumor.

 The following are the different types of breast biopsy procedures:

 - Hollow or core needle biopsy: This thicker needle is used to remove a small cylinder of tissue from the abnormal area.